 The need to ensure "fairness" makes corporate culture an important factor in FCP considerations.
 However, achieving a desired culture in a competitive world is a problematic issue for policy makers.
 One response, applied in Australia, is to impose requirements on financial firms to behave fairly.
 As well as general prohibitions on "unconscionable conduct", lenders are now required to ensure that loans are suitable for the characteristics of the borrower - switching the onus for assessing product suitability from the borrower to the lender.
+Another response is government support of industry codes of conduct and professional standards, through which market participants seek to avoid reputational damage by excluding those whose actions could have harmful spillover effects on reputations of others in the industry.

 Probably the most problematic area is that of remuneration structures, and particularly in the area of financial advice.
 In Mid 2012 the Australian government introduced Future of Financial Advice (FOFA) reforms involving introduction of explicit fiduciary duty for advisers and prohibition of conflicted remuneration structures such as commissions and volume based payments.
-In December 2013 the new government proposed amendments "weakening" some of the provisions, but tightening of requirements initially followed.
-These included the introduction of new licensing requirements for financial advisers, including educational requirements.
-These, including a specific exam, commenced in 2019, and were overseen by FASEA (the Financial Adviser Standards and Education Authority)
+In December 2013 the new government proposed amendments "weakening" some of the provisions, but these are currently on hold.